Click the flag

 A practical workbook for classroom support, managing transitions, develop organizational skills, and overcoming the challenges young people with ADHD present in school settings.

-How to Reach and Teach Children with ADD/ADHD: Practical Techniques, Strategies and Interventions, 2nd Edition.
-Sandra Rief, $35.99, Grades K-12
+How to Reach and Teach Children and Teens with ADD/ADHD, 3rd Edition.
+Sandra Rief, $41.95 (Grades K-12)

 The Impulse Control Game.
-Franklin Learning Systems, $49.95 (Grades 2 – 7)
+Franklin Learning Systems, $77.95 (Grades 2 – 7)

-THE IMPULSE CONTROL GAME is an educational and therapeutic board game designed to help young people with ADD, ADHD, and other conditions involving impulse control problems.
+The Impulse Control Game is an educational and therapeutic board game designed to help young people with ADD, ADHD, and other conditions involving impulse control problems.
 The game box includes a teacher booklet with complete lesson plans, suggested one-on-one coaching activities, a list of activities to give to parents that will help them reinforce the skills learned in the game, references to the studies that demonstrate the efficacy of the skills in the game, and suggestions for further reading.

 Learning and Attention Disorders in Adolescence and Adulthood: Assessment and Treatment, 2nd Edition.
 Sam Goldstein, Jack Naglieri & Melissa DeVries, $84.00